PeCoReT/pecoret.github.io/content/en/docs/customizations/report-templates.md

 This page tries to help you to get familiar implementing custom report templates.
 Once done, *PeCoReT* can use the template for various report generation tasks.

 Report templates use the jinja2 rendering engine.
+Weasyprint is used to finally generate the PDF.
+Other report types are *jinja-only*.

 ## Directory Structure

-Customzations in *PeCoReT* can be loaded from file paths.
+Customizations in *PeCoReT* can be loaded from file paths.
 An example directory structure of a report template is shown below.

 ```